Charles X of France: Second exile and death

-When it became apparent that a mob 14,000 strong was preparing to attack, the royal family left Rambouillet and, on 16 August embarked for the United Kingdom on packet steamers provided by Louis Philippe.
+When it became apparent that a mob 14,000 strong was preparing to attack, the royal family left Rambouillet and, on 16 August, embarked for the United Kingdom on packet steamers provided by Louis Philippe.
 Informed by the British prime minister, the Duke of Wellington, that they needed to arrive in Britain as private citizens, all family members adopted pseudonyms; Charles X styled himself "Count of Ponthieu".
-The Bourbons were greeted coldly by the British, who upon their arrival mockingly waved the newly adopted tri-colour flags at them.
+The Bourbons were greeted coldly by the British, who upon their arrival mockingly waved the newly adopted tricolour flags at them.
 Charles X was quickly followed to Britain by his creditors, who had lent him vast sums during his first exile and were yet to be repaid in full.
 However, the family was able to use money Charles's wife had deposited in London.
 The Bourbons were allowed to reside in Lulworth Castle in Dorset, but quickly moved to Holyrood Palace in Edinburgh, near the Duchess of Berry at Regent Terrace.

 Charles' relationship with his daughter-in-law proved uneasy, as the Duchess declared herself regent for her son Henry, Duke of Bordeaux, who was now the legitimist pretender to the French throne.
 Charles at first denied her this role, but in December agreed to support her claim once she had landed in France.
-In 1831 the Duchess made her way from Britain by way of the Netherlands, Prussia and Austria to her family in Naples.

-Having gained little support, she arrived in Marseilles in April 1832, and made her way to the Vendée, where she tried to instigate an uprising against the new regime.
+In 1831, the Duchess made her way from Britain by way of the Netherlands, Prussia and Austria to her family in Naples.
+Having gained little support, she arrived in Marseille in April 1832, and made her way to the Vendée, where she tried to instigate an uprising against the new regime.
 There she was imprisoned, much to the embarrassment of her father-in-law Charles.
 He was further dismayed when after her release the Duchess married the Count of Lucchesi Palli, a minor Neapolitan noble.
 In response to this morganatic match, Charles banned her from seeing her children.